1. Who should get the flu shot?

 Children under 6 months of age

-If you previously developed Guillain-Barre Syndrome within 6 weeks of receiving the flu shot
+People who had Guillain-Barre Syndrome within 6 weeks of getting a flu shot

-If you have a fever at the time of the scheduled appointment
+If you have a fever on the day of your appointment, wait until you feel better

 3. What kind of flu shot will I get?